carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 To find which species are present in a niche, we have to do a taxonomic assignation of the obtained sequences.
-To find out the capabilities that these species do, we can look at the genes directly encoded in the metagenome or the genes associated with the species that we found.
+To find out their capabilities, we can look at the genes directly encoded in the metagenome or the genes associated with the species that we found.
 In order to know which methodology we should use, it is important to know what questions do we want to answer.

-## Shotgun and amplicons
+## Shotgun and amplicon
 There are two paths to obtain information from a complex sample:
 1. **Shotgun Metagenomics**
 2. **Metabarcoding**.